sst/guide/_chapters/add-stripe-keys-to-config.md

 }, []);
 ```

-This loads the Stripe object from the Stripe.js with our Stripe key when our settings page loads.
+This loads the Stripe object from Stripe.js with the Stripe key when our settings page loads.
 And saves it to the state.

 Next, we'll build our billing form.